EnrightLab/Courses-and-Practicals/Cambridge_BBS/Functional_Analysis/README.md

 ## Sylamer Analysis of Genelists for microRNA signatures

-The purpose of our miR-210 overexpression experiment was to see if an over-expressed microRNA would influence gene-expression in MCF7 cells.
+The purpose of our miR-210 overexpression experiment from last week was to see if an over-expressed microRNA would influence gene-expression in MCF7 cells.
 To try and understand the physiological role of miR-210 regulation in this system.

 We will use [Sylamer](http://wwwdev.ebi.ac.uk/enright-dev/sylarray2/) to take the gene Names from the genelists we produced.
 These are sorted according to log2 Fold change.
 This algorithm will search for 6nt motifs that correlate with expression changes.
 We are hoping to see a motif for the seed match to miR-210.